YooGyeongMo/YooGyeongMo/README.md

 - **MyChatBot**
   Team Lead – Python development, project planning and design
   🥉 Honorable Mention at 2023 ICT Coding Contest (Korea Information and Communication Ethics Society)
   👉 Developed a desktop chatbot using ChatGPT and Python

+- **Safty Paris**
+  Team Lead – Built the entire front-end with React and integrated Firebase for deployment
+  🚨 A web service for travelers to safely navigate Paris, focusing on safety zone visualization and user alerts
+  ✈️ Inspired by Korea's random stabbing incidents, the service was deployed during the Olympic season to promote public safety

 ---